 All statistical analyses were performed with the R software package (R version 3.6, R Core Team, 2019).
-Permanovas (adonis in vegan package, Oksanen et.al, 2008) allowed to assess how soil light treatments (light or dark) and soil types (DBZ, LB, LG or TL) as well as their interaction influenced the composition of bacterial, fungal and phototrophs communities.
+Permanovas (adonis in vegan package, Oksanen et.al, 2008) allowed an assessment of how soil light treatments (light or dark) and soil types (DBZ, LB, LG or TL) as well as their interaction influenced the composition of bacterial, fungal and phototroph communities.
 Mixed effect linear models (lme in nlme package, Pinheiro et al., 2015) were used to determine the effect of light treatments and soil type on CO2 and COS soil fluxes.
 The position in the climate-control chamber was taken as a random effect in these analyses.
-Canonical correspondence analysis (CCA) was used to represent the variation among algal, bacterial or fungal classes and analyze how much of the total variation (inertia) was explained by the ‘environmental variables’, i.e., measures of components of OM quality and soil properties (Ramette, 2007).
-The environmental variables were land use, pH, sand content, silt content and C:N ratio.
+Canonical correspondence analysis (CCA) was used to represent the variation among algal, bacterial or fungal classes and analyze how much of the total variation (inertia) was explained by the ‘environmental variables’, i.e., measured components of OM quality and soil properties (Ramette, 2007).
+The environmental variables analysed were land use, pH, sand content, silt content and C:N ratio.
 We used generalized linear latent variable models (gllvm from the gllvm package, Niku et al., 2019) to explain CO2 and COS fluxes by community composition parameters (i.e., classes of algae, bacteria and fungi).
 Finally, network plots (igraph package, Csárdi et al., 2006) were built using the rarefied number of gene copies either in the dark or in the light.
-For this last analysis, we selected only the microbial classes presumably significantly involved in COS fluxes, according to the previous generalized linear latent variable models.
-Abbrevations table for the CCA and the network analysis can be found in the supplementary data.
+For this last analysis, we selected only the microbial classes significantly involved in COS fluxes, according to the previous generalized linear latent variable model analysis.
+An abbrevations table for the CCA and the network analysis can be found in the supplementary data.

 Results :